Easy bedroom ideas for tweens. Yes, tweens are close in age to the gradeschool stage, but developmentally, they are morphing into little teenagers.

 My philosophy is that tweens can decorate in any way they want, as long as it doesn't permanently damage the room and is not offensive.

-But I put my foot down when my tween began her campaign for a new bed.
-Her bunk bed, it seems, is suddenly so babyish.
+But I put my foot down when my tween began campaigning for a new bed.
+The bunk bed, it seems, is suddenly so babyish.

 In a couple of years, she'll again be in the market to reinvent her private chambers.
-Take a deep breath here.
-She'll be: A teenager.
+Take a deep breath here: She'll be a teenager.